arquillian/arquillian-extension-angularjs/README.md

 Often you won't find any other meaningful selectors in AngularJS generated DOM than `ng-` attributes.

-Angular attributes can offer you stable way how to describe
+Angular annotations can offer you a stable way to describe

 * form inputs that binds to model values (`@FindByNg(model = "..."`)
 * repeated DOM blocks (`@FindByNg(repeat = "...")`)
-* buttons or links that are source of actions (`@FindByNg(action = "..."`)
+* buttons, links or forms that are a source of actions (`@FindByNg(action = "..."`)

 ### Sample